 Memories of April in Jeju

-[Field Report] Jeju 4·3 Memorial Service held in the Jeju 4‧3 Peace Park
+[Field Report] Jeju 4·3 Memorial Ceremony Held in the Jeju 4‧3 Peace Park

 “Grandma, you look more beautiful when smiling than when crying.
 Please don’t feel sorry for having given little to your children.
 You are a wonderful parent.
 You endured the hardships of the past without complaint.
 So, Grandma, promise me that you will smile every day from now on,” said Jeong Yang-shin, 23, to her grandmother Kim Yeon-ok.

 Kim is a survivor of Jeju 4.3 who suffered her whole life from lifelong sequela due to the incident.

 After Jeong finished reading her family story, many of the audience began to shed tears.